dan4am/urubugu/README.md

 #### Capturing beads:
 ---

-If the last bead falls in the active zone, and if the adjacent cells in the opponent's base there are beads, the player will capture those beads and restart to play from the origin of his play.
+If the last bead falls in the active zone, and there are beads the adjacent cells in the opponent's base , the player will capture those beads and restart to play from the origin of his play.
 ![capturing 1/2](https://user-images.githubusercontent.com/39918471/129642497-4d5f8238-af46-4819-8c3a-820acdad35b3.png)
 ![capturing 2/2](https://user-images.githubusercontent.com/39918471/129642561-0138541d-5a52-41b4-bf4e-b23b88e94987.png)